open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 If you’re not sure about your public speaking and want to start in a low-pressure environment, I would definitely recommend pitching any topics to a local meetup or user group.
+You can even treat your next team meeting as an opportunity to speak, paying attention how you present your thoughts.

 As a former meetup organizer, I can tell you that they are constantly looking for willing speakers.